magento/devdocs/guides/v2.1/payments-integrations/base-integration/payment-action.md

 The most important builder for us - `payment` builder.
 The Braintree payment processor requires [Payment Nonce](https://developers.braintreepayments.com/start/overview#payment-method-nonce) to process transactions and our builder should send it per each authorization transaction.
-Your custom payment integrations can require similar data (this way is more secure, then receiving card details), and next topic will describes to get specific payment data from payment form, now, let's assume, we already have _Payment Nonce_ in payment additional information.
+Your custom payment integrations can require similar data (this way is more secure, then receiving card details), and next topic will describes to get specific payment data from payment form, now, let's assume, we already have _Payment Nonce_ in payment additional information (order).

 And that's how payment builder looks: